pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 #### Response

-Returns RemoveChannelMetadataResult without actionable data; errors throw exceptions.
+removeChannelMetadata() returns RemoveChannelMetadataResult with no actionable data; errors throw an exception.

 ## Channel memberships